Perfectly Grilled Duck Breasts Get The Star Treatment With A Rich Cherry Port Sauce

-1) Prep.
+Prep.
 With the breasts skin-side up, gently draw the knife across the skin of each one, cutting through the skin and fat down to the muscle.
 Make parallel cuts every 3/4 to 1 inch.
 Make similar perpendicular cuts so you have squares of skin still attached to the breast.
 The cuts will act as drains to allow the fat to run off during cooking.
-Salt both sides of the breasts and then sprinkle the rub on both sides.
+Salt and pepper both sides.
 Put the breasts in the fridge for about 3 hours so the salt can penetrate.
 Now peel and finely chop the shallots.

 Fire up.
 Set up your grill for 2-zone cooking.
 Put a heavy pan, a griddle, or a big skillet with ovenproof handles over the direct-heat side and close the lid (do not use nonstick pans over high heat; fumes from the coating can be hazardous).
 Preheat the pan for at least 10 minutes, until it’s ripping hot.